Progressive Auto Sales Arena

 The Progressive Auto Sales Arena is a 5,500-capacity (4,118-seated) multi-purpose arena in Sarnia, Ontario, Canada.
 It is located on the campus of Lambton College and opened in September 1998.
 The Progressive Auto Sales Arena is currently home to the Sarnia Sting OHL ice hockey team.
-The Sarnia Legionnaires (1969–) Junior B hockey club holds its training camp at the facility before moving to Sarnia Arena for its regular schedule.
+The Sarnia Legionnaires (1969–) Junior B hockey club holds its training camp at the facility before moving to Pat Stapleton Arena for its regular schedule.

 The arena features two NHL-sized ice pads, 43 luxury suites, and an in-house, full-service restaurant.

 Artists such as Crash Test Dummies, Blue Man Group, Bryan Adams and Elton John have played there, and it has also hosted Stars on Ice.

 History

 In 1994, the Newmarket Royals team was bought by the Ciccarelli brothers and moved to Sarnia, where they were renamed the Sarnia Sting.
-Though the Sting played their first three seasons at the Sarnia Arena, their relocation was conditional on a new arena being built by the city.
+Though the Sting played their first three seasons at the Pat Stapleton Arena, their relocation was conditional on a new arena being built by the city.
 The new arena would also become an issue in the November 1994 municipal elections.

 There were five sites up for consideration: